davenportlab/sepsis_eqtl/README.md

-# sepsis_eqtl
+# eQTLs identify regulatory networks and drivers of variation in the individual response to sepsis

-eQTL mapping in the GAinS RNAseq data
+Scripts to run eQTL mapping in the GAinS RNAseq cohort of adult sepsis patients.